-Security Assertion Markup Language (SAML) is a type of Single Sign-On (SSO) standard.
-It defines a set of rules/protocols that allow users to access web applications with only a single login.
-This is possible because those applications (referred to as “Service Providers”) all trust the systems that verify users’ identities (referred to as “Identity Providers”).
+“Security Assertion Markup Language” (SAML) is a type of single sign-on (SSO) standard.
+It defines a set of rules/protocols that allow users to access systems and applications with a single login, especially for cloud-based resources.
+This is possible because those resources all trust the systems that verify users’ identities.
+Within SSO protocols, the resources are referred to as “service providers” (SP) and the systems that verify a user’s identity are referred to as “identity providers” (IdP).

 - Provide a pleasant user experience by granting quick and easy access to applications with a single login.

 - Enhance security by eliminating the need for applications to store copies of user credentials in their own databases.

 Both of these are straightforward and worthy goals for the current age of business and technology.
 Continue reading to find out how SAML achieves these goals, and how it can play a role in your organization’s federated identity management strategy.

 In order to fully understand how SAML works, we’ll start by exploring the concept of a “SAML provider”.
 A SAML provider is any server that is involved in the authentication and authorization of a user during a SAML request.
 More specifically, the two types of SAML providers mirror those in any other SSO exchange: service providers (SP) and identity providers (IdP).

 Service Providers (SP)

 SPs are the systems and applications that users access throughout the day.
 Before SSO, each of them would maintain their own database of usernames and passwords.
 The more applications a person used, the more usernames and passwords they would need to remember and manage.
 This increase in the number of credentials per user incentivized undesirable password management practices, from using the same password across multiple websites and services to even writing passwords down on sticky notes.